-The Parish Council is an important tier of local government and works on behalf of Selling residents to make the whole village an even better place.
-We hold a formal statutory Parish Council meeting every month of the year, usually on the third Thursday, and during the pandemic online by Zoom starting at 6.00 p.m.
+The Parish Council is an important tier of local government and works on behalf of Selling residents to make the whole village an even better place to live and work.

-Councillors are all unpaid volunteers and from a variety of backgrounds.
-The current Council administration is allowed seven councillors.
-Six of these positions are filled and we are actively seeking to co-opt another resident to become a Councillor.
-If you would like to know more, please contact our Clerk or any other member of the Parish Council.
+Parish councillors are all unpaid volunteers with a variety of backgrounds.
+The current council administration is allowed seven councillors, these positions are currently filled.
+Elections of parish councillors take place every 4 years and the next election date will be in May 2023.
+If you would like to know more about becoming a parish councillor, please contact our clerk or any other member of the parish council.